resir014/Clear-Sans-Webfont/README.md

 # Clear Sans Webfont

+> Webfont conversion of the Clear Sans typeface designed by Intel.

 This is the webfont conversion for the [Clear Sans](https://01.org/clear-sans) typeface, designed by the [Intel® Open Source Technology Center](https://01.org/) This webfont conversion is available in TrueType, WOFF, EOT and SVG format, which ensures that you have the best format for the font to be displayed smoothly on any system.

 [View the specimen.](http://resir014.github.io/Clear-Sans-Webfont/)